 7. The Punalu’u Bake Shop: The Southernmost Bakery in the USA

-Let’s be honest, this is a bit of a tourist trap, but if you are a big fan of Hawaiian sweet bread you might as well stop by.
+Let’s be honest, this is a bit of a tourist trap, but if you are a big fan of Hawaiian sweet bread you might as well stop by for some donuts.

 8. Enjoy an Acai Aloha Mix